-The Committee met once during the year on 28-03-2022 and all the members were present at the meeting.
+The Committee met on 30-06-2022, 12-10-2022, 10-12-2022, 09-02-2023 and 28-03-2023 during the year and all the members were present at the meeting.

-The members of the aforesaid Committee have been delegated authority by the Board of Directors, inter alia, to approve transmission of shares, issue of new share certificates on account of certificates lost, defaced and to look into the redressal of share holders / investor complaints like non-receipt of balance sheet, non-receipt of declared dividends, etc. The terms of reference also includes other areas enumerated in Part D of Schedule II of SEBI (LODR) Regulations, 2015.
+The members of the aforesaid Committee have been delegated authority by the Board of Directors, inter alia, to approve transfer and transmission of shares, issue of new share certificates on account of certificates lost, defaced and to look into the redressal of share holders / investor complaints like non-receipt of balance sheet, non-receipt of declared dividends, etc.